beanie999/microsoft-oauth-example/README.md

 ## Azure setup

 ## New Relic setup
-The script using the following secure credentials which need to be created:
+The script uses the following secure credentials which need to be created:
 - `NR_ACCOUNT_ID` - the New Relic account id.
 - `NR_INSERT_LICENSE_KEY` - the New Relic insert (ingest) license key.
 - `AZURE_DIRECTORY_ID` - the Azure Directory (tenant) id for the application.